 There are so many reasons as I toss food in the trash that I feel guilty, such as that food waste costs us money, and also it isn't being a good steward of the resources we're blessed with.

 That isn't meant as judgment.
-Trust me, I've had some science experiment types of containers I've discovered in my fridge before.
+Trust me, I've had some containers of old leftovers that have become a science experiment that I've discovered in my fridge before.
 I think just about everyone has.

-But I don't like to find them.
-First, because it's gross to deal with.
+But I don't like it!
+It's gross to deal with.
 (Admit it -- you've thrown away a container rather than clean the yuckiness in there before!
 At least I know I have.)